 The Company accounts for equity investments using the equity method.
 Under the equity method, the Company's investment in an associate is initially recognized at cost and is subsequently increased or decreased to recognize the Company's share of earnings or losses of the associate, and for impairment losses after the initial recognition date.
-The Company's share of an associate's losses that are in excess of its investment in the associate are recognized only to the extent that the Company's share of earnings or losses of associates are recognized through net income or loss during the year.
+The Company's share of an associate's losses that are in excess of its investment in the associate are recognized only to the extent that the Company has incurred legal or constructive obligations or made payments on behalf of the associate.
+The Company's share of earnings or losses of associates are recognized through net income or loss during the year.
 Cash distributions received from an associate are accounted for as a reduction in the carrying amount of the Company's investment in the associate.

 At the end of each reporting period, the Company assesses whether there is any objective evidence that an investment in an associate is impaired.
 Objective evidence includes observable data indicating that there is a measurable decrease in the estimated future cash flows of the associate's operations.
-When there is objective evidence that an investment in an associate is impaired, the carrying amount of such investment is compared to its recoverable amount, being the greater of its fair value less costs to sell and value in use (i.e. present value of its future cash flows).
+When there is objective evidence that an investment in an associate is impaired, the carrying amount of such investment is compared to its recoverable amount, being the greater of its fair value less costs of disposal and value in use (i.e. present value of its future cash flows).
 If the recoverable amount of an investment in an associate is less than its carrying amount, then an impairment loss is recognized in that period.
 When an impairment loss reverses in a subsequent period, the carrying amount of the investment in an associate is increased to the revised estimate of the recoverable amount to the extent that the increased carrying amount does not exceed the carrying amount that would have been determined had an impairment loss not been previously recognized.
 A reversal of an impairment loss is recognized through net income or loss in the period in which the reversal occurs.

-The Company holds a 20.2% interest in Toro.
+The Company holds a 20.17% interest in Toro.
 Toro has a June 30 year end, which differs from the year end of the Company.
 For the purpose of applying the equity method of accounting, the Company uses the fiscal 12 months ended June 30 financial statements of Toro adjusting for any significant events between June 30 and the Company's year end.
-The financial statements of Toro for each year end reporting period are consistent with the Company's accounting policies.
+Adjustments are also made to align the accounting policies of Toro relating to accounting for acquisition costs of mineral properties and exploration and evaluation expenditures, in order to be consistent with the Company's accounting policies.